 At this moment LieutenantColonel Johnson arrived and realising the situation at once collected men to man the bridges and assist the Royal Engineers and personally led the assault.
 In spite of his efforts heavy fire again broke up the assaulting and bridging parties.
 Without any hesitation he again organised the platoons and bridging parties and led them at the lock, this time succeeding in effecting a crossing after which all went well.
 During all this time LieutenantColonel Johnson was under heavy fire, which, though it nearly decimated the assaulting columns, left him untouched.
 His conduct was a fine example of great valour, coolness and intrepidity, which, added to his splendid leadership and offensive spirit that he had inspired in his Battalion, were entirely responsible for the successful crossing.

 He was also made a Companion of the Order of the Bath.
-He married Marjorie Grisewood but had no children.
+He married Marjorie Grisewood and had three children.
 From 1928-32 he commanded the 2nd Battalion, North Staffordshire Regiment; Commanding the 12th (Secunderabad) Infantry Brigade from 1933-36; from 1938-1940 he commanded the Fourth Division, which followed by becoming the General Officer Commanding Aldershot in 1940.
 He became the Colonel of the South Wales Borderers 1944-49.
 He retired as a Major-General, and spent his retirement in Hampshire, where aged 91, he died on 21st December 1975.
 He was buried with his wife in Christ Churchyard, Church Crookham, Hampshire.

 His impressive medal group including VC, CB, DSO and Bar, MC, are held by the South Wales Borderers Museum, Brecon, Wales.

 LOCATION OF MEDAL: SOUTH WALES BORDERERS MUSEUM, BRECON, WALES.